kjepo/camelog/README.md

 [Manual for dishwasher](manuals/dishwasher.pdf)

+<b>Note:</b> If the plates don't fit in the lower rack it means
+that someone has lowered the <i>upper rack</i>.
+You can simply lift the basket to make sure the arm clears the plates.
+This is described on page 4 in the manual.

 The caretaker provides you with the first tablets needed to run the dishwasher.

 - Scrape or rinse off excess food and put the crockery in the machine.